KieronWiltshire/node-bootit/readme.md

 ## Contributing

-Bootit makes use of [mocha]() and [chai]() in order to conduct it's unit tests, thus contributions should be made with unit tests relevant to your work.
+Bootit makes use of [mocha]() and [chai]() in order to conduct it's unit tests, thus contributions should be submitted with unit tests relevant to your work.

 ## License